intari/readingtracker/README.md

 Others are not supported yet.
 Please note authors of ebook readers don't endorse this app.

-# YotaPhone2 support
-* Currently YotapPhone2 supported as regular device (no support for Mantano's ability to use e-ink screen).
-This will be fixed if/when I get access to YotaPhone2.
-You are welcome to sponsor it -:)

 # How to use application (assuming you use Google Play version):
 * Install one of supported ebook readers
 * Install this app